Hautes études d'ingénieur

 HEI Lille or École des Hautes Études d’Ingénieur (French for School of High Studies in Engineering) is a private school of engineering located in Lille, France, member of Lille Catholic University and a French Grande École.
 The school trains students during five years and delivers the diploma of Ingénieur (equivalent of a master's degree).
 The diploma is approved both by the State and the CTI.

-HEI is a member of the Conference des Grandes Ecoles (CGE) guaranteeing the teaching and selectivity in admissions.
+HEI is a member of the Conférence des Grandes Écoles (CGE) guaranteeing the teaching and selectivity in admissions.
 In 2019, the school is ranked n°3 by Eduniversal among post baccalaureate training programs of general engineering in France.